Leon Thomas (jazz singer): Life and career

-Leon Thomas was born Amos Thomas, Jr. on October 4, 1937, in East St. Louis, Illinois.
+Leon Thomas was born Amos Thomas Jr. on October 4, 1937, in East St. Louis, Illinois.
 He studied music at Tennessee State University.
 At the time of his studies, he had begun a singing career as a guest vocalist for the jazz bands of percussionist Armando Peraza, saxophonist Jimmy Forrest, and guitarist Grant Green.
 His musical development at this time was shaped in part by seeing saxophonist John Coltrane perform in trumpeter Miles Davis's sextet during the late 1950s.
 Thomas moved to New York City in 1959, singing at the Apollo Theater as a vocalist for acts such as jazz ensemble The Jazz Messengers and singer Dakota Staton.
 In 1961, he joined the Count Basie Orchestra but soon left after being conscripted into the army.

 Thomas was discharged from the army in the late 1960s and resumed his music career, first working with avant-garde jazz saxophonist Pharoah Sanders.
 In 1969, he released his first solo album for Bob Thiele's Flying Dutchman label.
 Thomas became best known for his work with Sanders, particularly the 1969 song "The Creator Has a Master Plan" from Sanders' Karma album.
 Thomas's most distinctive device was that he often broke out into yodeling in the middle of a vocal.
 This style has influenced singers James Moody, Tim Buckley and Bobby McFerrin.
 He said in an interview that he developed this style after he fell and broke his teeth before an important show.
 Some of the vocal style is classified as 'jive singing'.
 (Ref: Leon Thomas Blues Band album).
 Thomas saw music as a means of social commentary during this period, saying, "You just have to be more than an entertainer.
 How the blazes can you ignore what is happening?"

 Through the 1970s, Thomas recorded a series of critically acclaimed records for Flying Dutchman, and performed with the bands of trumpeter Freddie Hubbard and guitarist Carlos Santana, touring as a member of the Santana band in 1973.
 He later appeared on recordings with saxophonist Gary Bartz and singer Jeri Brown.
 In the mid-1970s, he adopted "Leon" as his middle name.

-During the 1990s, Thomas's recordings of spiritually- and African-influenced soul jazz resurfaced among record collectors and club deejays, becoming known as "kosmigroov" music.
-During the late 90's, Thomas toured the US and Europe with a band named Blueswing, led by Music Director/Guitarist Kevin McNeal, Billy Kaye on Drums, Ian McDonald/piano and Hilliard Greene/stick double bass.
+During the late 1990s, Thomas toured the US and Europe with a band named Blueswing, led by Music Director/Guitarist Kevin McNeal, Billy Kaye on Drums, Ian McDonald/piano and Hilliard Greene/stick double bass.
 On May 8, 1999, Thomas died of heart failure, resulting from leukemia, at a Bronx hospital near his home.